ibm-cloud-architecture/refarch-kc-gitops/README.md

 kubectl apply -k environments/dev
 ```

-### Environment with off-cluster backing services
+### Environment with off-cluster backing services (`example-credentials`)

+This example configures the microservices to connect to a Postgres database with SSL verification enabled, and to Event Streams using an API key.

+The backing services should already exist (for example, hosted on an OpenShift cluster or IBM Cloud).
+In the case of Kafka, the topics should already exist.
+In the `environments/example-credentials` tree, the Kafka topics are prefixed with `itg-integration-`.

 Prerequisites: supply credentials for backing services as files - see [credentials README](./environments/example-credentials/env/base/credentials/README.md)
 ```
 kubectl apply -k environments/example-credentials
 ```

-### Environment with off-cluster Event Streams with certificates
+### Environment with off-cluster Event Streams with certificates (`example-es-truststore`)

+This example configures the microservices to connect to a Postgres database with SSL verification enabled, and to Event Streams using an API key, with SSL verification enabled.
+The ES certificate is provided as a Java truststore, or a PEM file to the non-Java apps.

 Prerequisites: supply credentials for backing services as files - see [credentials README](./environments/example-es-truststore/env/base/credentials/README.md)
 ```
 kubectl apply -k environments/example-es-truststore
 ```

+## TODO: rewrite environment creation instructions below

 ## Deploying KContainer Reference Implementation using GitOps templates